 Fresno Grizzlies Game Notes at Inland Empire

 The Grizzlies and 66ers continue their six-game series tonight.
 First pitch is scheduled for 6:35 pm PT from San Manuel Stadium.
-Grizzlies RHP Connor Staine and 66ers RHP Fernando Guanare are the probable starters.
+Grizzlies LHP Caleb Franzen and 66ers LHP Leonard Garcia are the probable starters.
 I have attached the roster/game notes.
 The link below has everything needed for tonight.

 To listen to tonight's game: https://www.milb.com/fresno/fans/audio-listen-live